xiaabdfe/bdfepush/docs/abyss-75.md

 	* Dispel (best to be the missing element)
 	* 1 attacking auto for each element
 * New Method
-	* Mono water set for Weakness 3
+	* Mono set for Weakness 3
 * BP cost reduction and reload reduction for extension
 * Don't worry about healing the boss, just keep debuffs up
 * Prioritize waste and seal resistance